liebig/cron/README.md

 <a name="disabledatabaselogging"></a>
 ### Disable database logging

 By default database logging is enabled and after each cron run a manager object and job objects will be saved to database.
-We strongly recommend to keep the database logging acivated because only with this option Cron can check if the current run is in time.
-But maybe in some cases it makes sense to deactivate the database logging with the **setDatabaseLogging** method.
+We strongly recommend to keep the database logging activated because only with this option Cron can check if the current run is in time.
+It could make sense in some cases to deactivate the database logging with the **setDatabaseLogging** method.

 ```
 public static function setDatabaseLogging($bool) {